nautechsystems/nautilus_trader/docs/concepts/strategies.md

     def __init__(self) -> None:
         super().__init__()  # <-- the super class must be called to initialize the strategy
 ```

+From here, you can implement handlers as necessary to perform actions based on state transitions
+and events.

 ### Handlers